Papa Rao Biyyala

 In March 2020, he resigned as a member of the governing body of Sports Authority of India (SAI).
 Rao is the brains behind the movement Clean Sports India which works on attempts to create a drug free sport.

 Rao also worked for the United Nations for seven years to build post- war Governance and Peace in Kosovo.
 He is currently directing and producing feature films in India.
-His upcoming project is titled as Music School, with Ilaiyaraaja as composer.
+His feature directorial film is titled as Music School, with Ilaiyaraaja as composer.

-As a film maker

-He directed a documentary film called Willing to Sacrifice in 1998.

-Art

-Papa Rao Biyyala along with few other artists and art enthusiasts founded a trust called Art@Telangana which aims to promote art and artists of Telangana region.
-The trust brought out a high-quality coffee table booked titled Art@Telangana which features 100 years of art and history and the work of 150 artists in Telangana.
-They also have conducted several art camps over the last few years.